davxy/bandersnatch-vrfs-spec/specification.md

 **Output**:

-- True if proof is valid, False otherwise.
+- True if proof is valid, False otherwise

 **Steps**: